-How to Experience the Peace of God [With Bible Verses]
+How to Experience the Peace of God When Life Feels Overwhelming

 There are actually three kinds of peace referenced in the Bible.

-•Peace in our earthly world means a lack of conflict- no more war, health problems or difficult times, and no confrontations with friends or family.
+•Peace in the world- Peace in our earthly world means a lack of conflict- no more war, health problems or difficult times, and no confrontations with friends or family.
 This worldly kind of peace is usually short-lived and completely dependent on our circumstances.

-•Our peace with God comes through the sacrifice of our Lord Jesus Christ.
+•Peace with God- Our peace with God comes through the sacrifice of our Lord Jesus Christ.
 He resolved the conflict we had with God regarding our sin.
-The apostle Paul explains:
+(Ephesians 2:14-15

 God’s peace is secure, even in the midst of troubling times.
 We can have peace of mind because His peace does not change with our circumstances!